aott33/aott33.github.io/_posts/2021-10-03-AutomationGateway.md

 # Testing out the Frankenstein Automation Gateway

-Several months ago I found the following [Frankenstein Automation Gateway](https://github.com/vogler75/automation-gateway) and thought it looked pretty interesting.
+Several months ago I found the [Frankenstein Automation Gateway](https://github.com/vogler75/automation-gateway) and thought it looked pretty interesting.
 I didn't end up testing the Automation Gateway until this weekend and thought it was a great way to access my OPC UA server via MQTT and GraphQL.

 I have been researching into affordable OPC UA/MQTT gateways for quite some time now.
 I have